wellcometrust/reach/docs/s3-layout.md

 including:

 1. `policytool-scrape`: scrapes all policy organizations.
+1. `policytool-parse`: parse all the scraped pdf from policy organizations.
 1. `policytool-epmc-pubs`: fetches publications from EPMC.
 1. `policytool-match-dimensions-pubs`: matches publications from dimensions
 1. `policytool-match-epmc-pubs`: matches publications from EPMC